No file uploadsNo tracking of inputsNo account requiredWorks offline after first load

 Traditional 401(k) contributions reduce your taxable income today — every dollar you contribute saves you 22 cents (or whatever your marginal bracket is) in federal tax this year.
 But withdrawals in retirement are taxed as ordinary income.

 Roth 401(k) contributions don't reduce taxes today — you contribute after-tax dollars.
 But all withdrawals (contributions + growth) are completely tax-free in retirement, provided you're 59½+ and the account is 5+ years old.
 Roth is mathematically equivalent to Traditional if your bracket today equals your bracket in retirement; better than Traditional if you expect a higher bracket in retirement; worse if you expect a lower one.
+The Roth vs Traditional calculator runs that comparison properly, including investing the Traditional tax savings on the side.

 Common 401(k) mistakes